From Pretraining to Privacy: Federated Ultrasound Foundation Model with Self-Supervised Learning: Discussion

-\textbf{The advantage of UltraFedFM}.
+UltraFedFM confirms that distributed pre-trained foundation models can match centralized ones by appropriate design.
 While UltraFedFM is not the first FM developed for ultrasound imaging, it is the first to integrate privacy protection during the model development process.
-Previous methods highlighted that, in most cases, private data held by different institutions is not shared, and public data must be anonymized to protect patient privacy, making it challenging to utilize a vast amount of available medical data.
-In this study, federated learning was used to pre-train the USFM.
-UltraFedFM was pre-trained on over 1 million ultrasound images from 16 independent institutions worldwide, covering 19 different organs and 10 ultrasound modalities.
-The model's efficacy was validated on data from more than 12 different types of organs and lesions.
-UltraFedFM utilizes the most comprehensive pre-training dataset, including emerging ultrasound modalities like contrast-enhanced ultrasound (CEUS), high-frequency ultrasound (HFUS), and endorectal ultrasound (ERUS).
-Recognizing the different scanning modes produced by various ultrasound probes, an image generation technique based on scan mode conversion was innovatively proposed.
-This technique augments ultrasound images without the need for additional generative models, effectively doubling the pre-training dataset to 2 million images with balanced representation across scanning modes.
-Through careful selection of pre-training image quantity and the design of pre-training algorithms specific to ultrasound imaging, it has been demonstrated for the first time that a distributed pre-training foundation model can achieve comparable performance to centralized foundation models in overall performance across multiple downstream tasks.
+Previous methods highlighted that, in most cases, private data held by different institutions is not shared, and public data must be anonymized to protect patient privacy, making it challenging to utilize a vast amount of available medical data. {In this study, UltraFedFM breaks the privacy obstacles by leveraging federated learning that can use large inaccessible private data to train model distributively across sites without sharing sensitive information.
+UltraFedFM was pre-trained on over 1 million ultrasound images from 16 independent institutions worldwide, covering 19 different organs and 10 ultrasound modalities, which is $58.3\%$ more in organ coverage and $66.7\%$ more in ultrasound modalities compared with centralized baseline 3M-US, and therefore captures a substantially wide range of acquisition devices, operators and clinical scenarios.
+To address ultrasound-specific pre-training challenges, UltraFedFM developed the ultrasound image masking strategies, which explicitly accounts for probe-dependent texture characteristics and reduces failure modes observed when using generic MAE on ultrasound data.
+More importantly, the federated architecture also confers practical extensibility, where new private datasets can be incorporated incrementally to update the foundation model, so the utility of the model can increase overtime as more institutions join.
+Taken together, through careful selection of pre-training image quantity and the design of pre-training algorithms specific to ultrasound imaging, it has been demonstrated for the first time that a distributed pre-training foundation model can achieve comparable performance to centralized foundation models in overall performance across multiple downstream tasks.
 In ultrasound disease diagnosis tasks, UltraFedFM achieved an average AUROC of 0.927 across eight organs, significantly ($p<0.001$) surpassing USFM's 0.894 AUROC.
-In ultrasound lesion segmentation tasks, UltraFedFM achieved an average DSC score of 0.876, significantly ($p<0.001$) exceeding USFM's 0.858.
+In ultrasound lesion segmentation tasks, UltraFedFM achieved an average DSC score of 0.876, significantly ($p<0.001$) exceeding USFM's 0.858.}